tkhamez/neucore/README.md

 Copy `backend/.env.dist` file to `backend/.env` and adjust values or set the required environment variables accordingly.

-Make sure that the web server can write in `backend/var/logs` and `backend/var/cache`.
+Make sure that the web server can write to the log and cache directories, by default `backend/var/logs` and `backend/var/cache`.

-Please note that both the web server and console user write the same files to `backend/var/cache`, so make sure they can override each other's files, e. g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).
+Please note that both the web server and console user write the same files to the cache directory, so make sure they can override each other's files, e. g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).